HCaldwell95/watery-wordplay-wreck/README.md

   - <a href="https://github.com/" target="_blank">GitHub</a> was utilised to store both the repository and the codes.
   - <a href="https://dashboard.heroku.com/apps" target="_blank">Heroku</a> was chosen as the deployment platform for the application.

+### Other Online Resources
+  - <a href="https://lucid.app" target="_blank">Lucid Charts</a> was used to plan and create the logic flow of the game.
+  - <a href="https://app.grammarly.com/" target="_blank">Grammarly</a> was used to proof all files and remove grammatical and typographical errors.
+  - <a href="https://www.notion.so/" target="_blank">Notion</a> was used to make notes and to store essential images througout the development process.
+Notion also handled the compression of images in the process.

 ## Testing

 ### Code Validation